GPUpdate /Force: Syntax, Switches and Examples

 Here is a table showing the difference between gpupdate and gpupdate /force.

-ImpactLow – minimal impact as only changes are applied.High – Can be high if running on multiple computers at the same time.
+Impact on DCs Low – only changed policies are processed.
+High – avoid running on multiple computers at the same time.

-How to use the gpupdate force command
+How to run the gpupdate command

 Only use the gpupdate /force command if you want to reapply all group policy settings.

 Step 1.
-Start windows PowerShell
+Open cmd or PowerShell

 Step 2.
-Type gpupdate force and press enter
+Type gpupdate /force and press enter

 Step 3.
 Wait for command to complete